 There is no greater power of persuasion than that of the right woman in the right place at the right time.
 Sure we all know it’s true, but how do you provide evidence for this?

-According to New Scientist, pretty women scramble men’s ability to assess the future.
+According to New Scientist, attractive women scramble men’s ability to assess the future.
 Scientifically, it’s known as “discounting the future.”
 Seen frequently in animals, it means preferring an immediate, lesser reward to a greater reward in the future.

 Here’s an example: If someone offered to give you $10,000 now or the same amount five years from now, you would choose to take the money today because there is no value in waiting.
 But if someone were to offer you $10,000 today or $50,000 in five years, you would probably opt to wait for the higher amount.
 This is called “rational discounting.”
 If you were to take the $10,000 today, it’s called “irrational discounting.”